-Flea prevention is a whole lot easier than trying to get rid of them once they’ve taken over.
-How do you prevent flea infestations and keep them off your dog?
+So, trust me, stopping fleas is a whole lot easier than trying to get rid of them once they’ve taken over.

 Nematodes are your best friends when it comes to keeping your yard flea-free.
 If fleas aren’t in your yard, they’re less likely to find their way onto your dog.